-If you have already served your base term and are only serving enhancement time, it could be worth your while to file a petition for writ of habeas corpus in the superior court in the county of your conviction to request the judge calendar you for a SB 483 RISE Act resentencing hearing given the hardship of delay that you would experience if they were to wait to be scheduled in October 2022.
+If you have already served your base term and are only serving enhancement time, it could be worth your while to file a petition for writ of habeas corpus in the superior court in the county of your conviction to request the judge calendar you for a SB 483 RISE Act resentencing hearing given the hardship of delay that you would experience if they were to wait to be resentenced by the October 2022 deadline.
 We can send you a guide from the Prison Law Office on how to file petitions for writs of habeas corpus.